zoedesimone/DiffusionWorldViewer/README.md

 ## Citation
+If you find the Embedding Comparator useful in your work, please cite:

 @article{desimone2023DiffusionWorldViewer,
       title={What is a Fair Diffusion Model?
 Designing Generative Text-To-Image Models to Incorporate Various Worldviews}, author={ Zoe De Simone and Angie Boggust and Arvind Satyanarayan and Ashia Wilson},